andrews-work/php/docs/README.md

 44. making error handler to display localhost errors nicely (i removed the one from step 18 for somereason)
 45. error handler class - remove file paths
 46. error handler page - tailwind
+47.

+# errors

+1. tailwind config in error page must be error with tailwind.config.js
+2. error class should only be used in dev environment
+3.

 # next